balderdashy/sails-docs/reference/websockets/sails.io.js/io.socket.on.md

 >+ For context-- these types of server-sent events are sometimes referred to as ["comet"](http://en.wikipedia.org/wiki/Comet_(programming)) messages.

 ### Handle Socket 'Connect' and 'Disconnect' events
-If connection to server was interrupted - server was restarted or some network issue - it is possible to handle this events and subscribe to sockets again.
+If connection to server was interrupted - server was restarted or some network issue - it is possible to handle these events and subscribe to sockets again.
 ```javascript
   io.socket.on('connect', function(){
       io.socket.get('/messages');